FreeSoul01/Datathon_Retail/README.md

 - **For a specific product (each one has a unique stock code) predict:**

     We chose WORLD WAR 2 GLIDERS ASSTD DESIGNS since it had the most sale and has a strong seasonality pattern.
-We used the exponancial smoothing model the predict futue sales and the predictions matches the yearly sales pattern of the product.
+We used the exponancial smoothing model the predict futue sales.
+As we can see in the plot, the predictions roughly matche the yearly sales pattern of the product.

     The predicted next 3 months sale volumns are 1168 units, 2941 units, and 3330 units, with a total quantity of 7439 units and total revenue of about 2732.32.